tsimbalar/serilog-settings-comparison/docs/README.md

 ### Full type name of implementation with default constructor
 For parameters whose type is an `interface` or an `abstract class`, the full type name of an implementation can be provided.
-If the type is not in the `Serilog` assembly, remember to include `using` directives.**TODO** : investigate....
-Configuration seems to require the assembly name, but AppSettings doesn't !
+If the type is not in the `Serilog` assembly, remember to include `using` directives.

 - in **C#** (ex : `331-ImplementationDefaultConstructor.csx`)